-Registering and Protecting Your Trademarks in the Houston Area
+Registering and Protecting Your Trademarks With Help From a Houston Attorney

 Skillful litigation for plaintiffs and defendants in infringement cases

 Brand identity is a valuable business asset, and as such, deserves protection.
 When another company uses your distinctive design, tagline, or symbol, your market share is threatened due to consumer confusion or dilution.
 Conversely, if your company is accused of infringement, you could lose your right to use a meaningful trademark in which you are deeply invested, simply because of a passing similarity to another.
 When these types of controversies arise, you need knowledgeable legal counsel from an experienced trademark attorney.
 Paul Van Slyke has practiced trademark and branding law for more than 30 years.
 He is a nationally recognized authority on intellectual property.

 At common law, a design, slogan, or symbol gained trademark protection when it was distinctive and it was generally associated in the public’s mind with the goods or services of a particular company.
 The trademark protection could be nationwide or limited to an area where the public recognized the mark and the associated company.

 Today, you can apply to register your trademark with the United States Patent and Trademark Office.
 This gives other businesses notice of the existence of your mark and your intention to defend it.
 Advantages to USPTO registration include:

 - A legal presumption of ownership of your mark and the exclusive right to use it

 - After five years; registration, the conclusive legal right of exclusive use after filing an affidavit

 - Public notice of your ownership of the mark prevents others from gaining common law rights

 - Preferred right of expansion under your brand names throughout the country